top of page

 In-house recruiting means your internal HR staff handles everything: sourcing candidates, screening applications, scheduling interviews, running background checks, and onboarding new hires.
 You own the process from start to finish.

-Recruitment Process Outsourcing (RPO) means you partner with an external recruiting firm that takes over part: or all: of your hiring function.
+Recruitment Process Outsourcing (RPO) means you partner with an external recruiting firm that takes over part or all of your hiring function.
 A true RPO partner embeds into your operations, learns your culture, and delivers candidates who actually fit.

 Here's the key distinction: RPO isn't just "outsourcing."
 It's a strategic partnership designed to solve your specific hiring challenges at scale.

-The Real Costs of In-House Recruiting (That Nobody Talks About)
+The Real Costs of In-House Recruiting

 On paper, keeping recruitment in-house looks cheaper.
-No vendor fees.
-No contracts.
-Just your team doing what they've always done.
+No vendor fees, no contracts, just your team doing what they've always done.
+But here's what you're actually paying for:

 • Salaries, benefits, and overhead for dedicated recruiters